 How do I set up a cottage garden on a budget?

-A cottage garden is one of the easiest styles to set up on a budget.
+You can set up a cottage garden on a budget by growing plants from seed and allowing others to self-seed in your garden.
+In fact, cottage garden ideas are one of the easiest styles to set up on a budget.
 The look is unpretentious and informal, and borders and containers can be filled with many plants that you can grow yourself from seed or propagate from cuttings.

 Scour vintage stores and fleamarkets for old garden furniture, pots and vessels that can be repurposed for the garden – anything from crates to ceramic sinks.